ptkdev-boilerplate/svelte-webcomponent-boilerplate/README.md

 Create your HTML5 Web Component with Svelte.
 Made your web components with this friendly boilerplate.

+This is a [github template](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/), you can fork it or [use as template](https://github.com/ptkdev-boilerplate/svelte-webcomponent-boilerplate/generate) for start new project with this repository as hello-world.
+I hate start new project with empty template, often i missing correct configuration, readme instruction or i need of samples of code.
+Use this repository as template solve this problem.

 ## 🎁 Support: Donate

 > This project is **free**, **open source** and I try to provide excellent **free support**.
 Why donate?
 I work on this project several hours in my spare time and try to keep it up to date and working. **THANK YOU!**